Shobhan0304/Doc-Chat/README.md

 # Doc-Chat
 Using Open Source Hugging Face models to talk with uploaded documents

+NOTE: Remember to add your Hugging Face API Key in the '.env' file

 To run this code,
 1) Clone the Repository
 2) Install all the requirements